BrewBlox/brewblox-documentation/docs/user/services/spark.md

       --device-host=192.168.0.101
 ```

-## `--discovery=wifi` / `--discovery=usb`
+## `--discovery=tcp` / `--discovery=usb`

 If you haven't used `--device-host` to set a fixed address, the Spark service will try to discover the Spark controller.

 Controllers can be discovered both over USB, and over Wifi.
-By default, the service tries both: first USB, then Wifi.
+By default, the service tries both: first USB, then TCP.

 You can restrict discovery by using the `--discovery` argument.
 This can be used in combination with `--device-id`.
 Valid options for `--discovery` are: `all`, `usb`, or `wifi`.